leonardr/botfriend/README.md

 # Setup

-After cloning this repository, run these commands to set up Botfriend in a virtual environment called `env`.
+I recommend you run Botfriend in a virtual environment.
+Here's how to create a virtual environment called `env` and install Botfriend into it.

 ```
 virtualenv env
 source env/bin/activate
-pip install -r requirements.txt
+pip install botfriend
 ```

 From this point on I'll be giving lots of example command-line